pulp/oci_env/README.md

     Note, the `/src/` folder in the container is the parent folder containing the `oci_env` and all plugin checkouts on the container host.

-3. Define your `.compose.env` file.
+3. Define your `compose.env` file.

-    `cp .compose.env.example .compose.env`
+    `cp compose.env.example compose.env`

-    A minimal `.compose.env` will look something like this:
+    A minimal `compose.env` will look something like this:

     ```
     DEV_SOURCE_PATH=pulpcore:pulp_ansible